Supply Chain Management

 - Increase profitability by optimizing company inventory investment.

 - Increase productivity by using material requirements planning and capacity requirements planning to meet long-, medium-, and short-range goals.

-- Improve customer service by understanding all aspects of the supply chain.
+- Improve customer service by understanding foundational concepts and structures of the supply chain.

 - Plan and develop purchasing, sourcing, and supply strategies based on forecast data.